-- Pro-ERP consultants and ERP software vendors motivated to sell products, silence ERP critics and create a narrative that project management teams are to blame for ERP failures.
+- Pro-ERP consultants and ERP software vendors motivated to sell products, silence ERP critics, and create a narrative that project management teams are to blame for ERP failures.

-ERP implementations have a large money trail behind them.
+ERP implementations have a long money trail behind them.
 It has come to my attention that there is a strong network of pro-ERP consultants that spend at least some of their time attempting to promote a very strongly pro-ERP overlay or interpretation onto ERP failures.
 Those who disagree with the “ERP friendly” post-mortem analyses of ERP failures are singled out for personal attacks.

 In this article, we will review a textbook case of this type of personal attack.

 The following is a share on a LinkedIn post by Eric Kimberling, who published the statistics of ERP implementations.
 The following is the slide that Eric shared.

 Now notice the response from a pro-ERP commenter regarding this analysis.

 “Hi Eric Kimberling your assessment is cruel but dare to say you are right especially with 80% of mediocrity.

 That is “awesome” that with 30 years of ERP on the market and so many beautiful methods, tools, and certifications we still can see poor picture with many hysteric voices around ERP.
 Of course, even these mediocrities are not really so bad (as it somehow works) but bad things are much louder than good.

 After all, here is definitely a lot of things to do.
 My take is we tend to much focus on material things and toys are drawing our attention away from the main area of ERP – these solutions are still for people not for robots or AI!

 Studying loud failures, I found all these started very shiny with sound reasonable vision.
 They drifted astray.
 The cause of poor picture is that ERP project management lack at persistence with this vision.”